 The strategy will consider the role of the central government departments, arms-length-bodies, local councils and city authorities.
 In doing so it will also consider the roles that individuals, the private sector, and social enterprises should play.

 Reporting, activities, and timing

-Defra’s Secretary of State has invited Henry Dimbleby to lead an independent review to inform this strategy.
-The purpose of the review is to consider how the UK’s food sector operates currently, and to set out options (underpinned by detailed evidence, including in respect of the associated pros, cons, and trade-offs) for adjusting Government policies to achieve the objectives for the strategy set out above.
-Subsequently the Government will develop a National Food Strategy white paper informed by this independent review, among other things.
-This is planned for six months after the publication of the review.
+The purpose of the review is to consider how the UK’s food sector operates currently, and to set out options (underpinned by detailed evidence, including in respect of the associated pros, cons, and trade-offs) for adjusting Government policies to better achieve the objectives for the Strategy set out above.
+Subsequently, the Government will develop a National Food Strategy White paper informed, among other things, by this independent review.
+This is planned six months after the publication of the review.

 Henry will be supported by Defra officials.
 Henry will also consult stakeholders across the country and from all relevant government departments.
 An advisory group selected from across the food system will support him.
 The recently formed Food and Drink Sector Council will also be a source of close advice and counsel.

 Henry will report to ministers on content which concerns their departments, as the review progresses.

 The review will be published in Summer 2020.